fay-code/VidAge-project/README.md

 # VidAge-project
  VidAge application for videos storage

-# Programming languages and framework that used for this project
+# Programming languages and framework :
 - NodeJs, NextJs, typescript, React, Express, etc.

-# Database that used for this project : mongoDB
+# Database for this project :
+- mongoDB

-# Tools that used for developing application:
+# Tools that used for developing application :
 - mongoDBCompass(for Database connection)
 - Postman (for Server API configuration)
 - yarn (for downloading packages)